PranavBhatP/college-selector-app/README.md

     ```
 3. Follow the user flow to utilise the entire UX of the application.

+On the vercel app, since the API calls for the Hipo API are made over HTTP and since Vercel doesn't allow insecure content.
+Steps as of Chrome v91 (6/17/2021):

+1. Click the Not secure warning next to the URL
+   enter image description here

+2. Click Site settings .

+3. Near the bottom of the list is Insecure content, change this to Allow

+4. Close settings, go back to the site, and Refresh the page
 ## Video Presentation of functionalities.
 At the link below: